modyo/modyo-docs/docs/en/platform/core/roles.md

 ### User Editing

-When you enter the editing view of an internal user, you can see in the main tab a list of all their actions since registering and entering the platform for the first time.
+When you enter the edit view of an internal user, you will see in the main tab a list of all his actions since he registered and logged in for the first time to the platform.

 The rest of the tabs include visible or modifiable user information: